Bouncy castle insurance for safe events

 How much does bouncy castle insurance cost?

 This depends on the nature and size of your bouncy castle business, the level of risk involved and any claims history you might have.
+The cost of public liability insurance varies based on several factors:

 Type of cover